 • Nationals of Belgium, Canada, Croatia, Cyprus, Denmark, Finland, France, Greece, Italy, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Spain and Sweden for up to three months.

 • Nationals of Australia, Bulgaria, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia and the USA for up to 90 days.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Japan.

 Transit visa: £5; single-entry temporary visitor visa: £23; multiple-entry temporary visitor visa: £45.
 These are the fees for most visitors requiring a visa, but costs differ for certain nationalities; check with the consulate for the most up-to-date information.

 Passengers in transit and not leaving the airport do not require a visa.
-If you wish to leave the airport during transit, consult the Japanese embassy or consulate in your country on transit visa requirements before departing to Japan.
+If you wish to leave the airport during transit and are not a visa-exempt national, you must obtain a transit visa.